lujiefsi/CrashTuner/analysis.md

 "false" means that we only enable analysis and disable the trigger phase, "true" enable the trigger phase.

-But it can be very  time-consuming to perform a trigger, once you enable it, just wait for test completes. **We strongly recommend you reproduce each bug with this
+But it can be very  time-consuming to perform a trigger(about 90 hours), once you enable it, just wait for test completes. **We strongly recommend you reproduce each bug with this
 [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md)(including the same trigger as CrashTuner) along the analysis for each bug in
 [detail](https://github.com/lujiefsi/CrashTuner/tree/master/detail)**.
 This can save a lot of time to understand a new bug.